-The possibility of videoconferencing in general practice exists today far from in all practices, and the practices that have videoconferencing equipment most often use it for interpreting conversations.
+The possibility of videoconferencing in general practice currently exists in fewer practices than what is ideal, and the practices that have videoconferencing equipment most often use it for interpreting conversations.

-It has for a long time been a desire of the regions to have a common solution for video consultations for general practice, and the purpose of the project is, therefore, to test MedCom’s video client (Pexip) in a number of areas in general medical practice, for example for a video consultation with patients or for video conferencing with municipalities, hospitals or nursing homes.
+It had been a desire for a long time to have a common solution for video consultations for general practice, and the purpose of the project was then to test MedCom’s video client (Pexip) in a number of areas in general medical practice, for example for video consultations with patients or for video conferencing with municipalities, hospitals or nursing homes.

-The assessment of the project is carried out by MTV consultants in CIMT and aims to gather the experience of using video in general practice among practitioners, patients and other collaborating partners.
-The assessment must also collect information that may form the basis for designing a future business case.
+The assessment of the project was carried out by HTA consultants in CIMT and aimed to gather the experience of using video in general practice among practitioners, patients and other collaborating partners.
+The assessment should also collect information that may form the basis for designing a future business case.

-A questionnaire study is conducted among patients who during the project period try out video consultation with their doctor, and a total of 5 group interviews with practitioners are held.
+A questionnaire study was conducted among patients who, during the project period, tried out video consultation with their practitioner, and a total of 5 group interviews with practitioners were held.

-The primary conclusion of the assessments is that the practitioners will not recommend video consultations at the given moment.
-It will require a more efficient video resolution than the one being tested in this project.
+The primary conclusion of the assessments was that the practitioners would not recommend video consultations at the given time.
+It would require a more efficient video resolution than the one tested in this project.

 - It is a requisite for good video conversation that the patient and the practitioner know each other in advance and have developed a relationship.

-- Video consultations are unfit for illnesses that require objective examination, patients that need measurements or testing and patients with very complex problems or are not cognitive well-functioning.
+- Video consultations are unfit for illnesses that require objective examination, patients that need measurements or testing and patients with very complex problems or patients who are not cognitive well-functioning.

-- The lack of closeness and contact with the patient did not oppose a problem in the instances where the video consultations were succeeded.
+- The lack of closeness and contact with the patient did not oppose a problem in the instances where the video consultations were held.

 - The practitioners do not agree on the time spent during a video consultation.
-Whereas some practitioners believe they use more time on video consultations, others believe that it will save time.
+Where some practitioners believe they use more time on video consultations, others believe that it will save time.

-Generally, both practitioners and patients wish for the possibility to use video consultation, but the technology must work efficiently, and be easier to use before it makes usual practice.
+Generally, both practitioners and patients wished for the option to use video consultation, but the technology must work efficiently and be easier to use before it becomes usual practice.